AlexChalk/javascript-airport-challenge/README.md

 ## Usage

 This project doesn't really do anything, it just maps the workings of a very simple airport.
-But you can run its testfiles by opening `SpecRunner.html` in your web browser.
+But you can run its test files by opening `SpecRunner.html` in your web browser.

 ## Other notes